– Activities to avoid and change,

 Mid-sized IcyHot patches work well in the short term.
 Place one on the back of your shoulder, just under the bony ridge of the shoulder blade.
 It should cover the center of the muscle shown in the picture.

-If you can, reach around and position the patch to cover the inside edge of the shoulder blade.
+If you can, reach around and position the patch to cover the shoulder blade’s inside edge.
 This position is not essential but may help when your pain is along that inside edge.

-NOTE: The standard recommendation is that you lay on the “good” side and support your upper arm with a pillow.
-This position puts the painful shoulder level and not draped downward.
-When you drape the arm, it stretches the muscle activates the trigger point.
-This supportive position doesn’t fix the long term problem but is a good idea for temporary relief, especially when combined with the topical patch.
+NOTE: The standard recommendation is to lay on the “good” side and support your upper arm with a pillow.
+This position puts the painful shoulder in a level position.
+When you drape the arm across your chest, it stretches the muscle and activates the trigger point.
+This supportive position doesn’t fix the long-term problem but is a good idea for temporary relief, especially when combined with the topical patch.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.

 Stretches and Exercises for Longer-Lasting Relief:

 Stretching is more effective when it involves a whole shoulder routine that helps identify and resolve global problems in the shoulder instead of just addressing the local issue.
 Having a therapist evaluate and balance the shoulder through appropriate exercises is helpful, especially when this is chronic.

 The stretching in this routine is great for this problem, especially with ice-and-stretch or under a hot shower.
 The description helps you get the stretch right.
 As a result, you target the shoulder, not the upper back.